morepath/morepath/doc/app_reuse.rst

 Application Isolation
 ---------------------

-Morepath lets you create app objects like this:
+Morepath lets you create app classes like this:

 .. code-block:: python

-  app = morepath.App()
+  class app(morepath.App):
+      pass

-These app objects are WSGI applications, but also serve as registries for application configuration information.
+When you instantiate the app class, you get a WSGI application.
+The app class itself serves as a registry for application construction information.
 This configuration is specify used decorators.
 Apps consist of paths and views for models:

 .. code-block:: python